grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image128.png" alt-text="A close up of a metal object.":::

-7. Use a plastic tweezer to remove the liner on the SSD thermal pad.
+7. Use plastic tweezers to remove the liner on the SSD thermal pad.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image129.png" alt-text="A close-up of a device.":::